calvinbui/calvin.me-jekyll/_drafts/2016-12-15-gmail-mark-as-read-archive-alternative.md

 This script searches for Archived emails, marks them as read, and moves them back into your inbox.

-I would recommend doing this manually first as there's a daily limit to how often the Gmail API can be used.
+I would recommend doing this manually first as there's a daily usage limit on the Gmail API.

 The two tags it searches are: